operator-framework/java-operator-plugins/CONTRIBUTING.md

 ### PR Review

 Your PR will get reviewed soon from the maintainers of the project.
 If they suggest changes, do all the changes, commit the changes, rebase the branch, squash the commits and push the changes.
-If all will be fine, your PR will be merged.
+If all is fine, your PR will be merged.

 That's it!
 Thank you for your contribution!